 June 5-15 - International Summer School in Glaciology, UAF Geophysical Institute: WMC is proud to once again host the UAF Geophysical Institute's graduate summer school in glaciology.

 June 26-29 - Youth Geology Camp: As a part of the Mountain Science for Youth programs, the WMC and the Wrangell Institute for Science & Environment (WISE) are teaming up to offer the second annual Youth Geology Camp.
-Kids will explore and learn on the banks of McCarthy Creek, the hillsides of Kennecott, and the surface of the Root Glacier.
+Kids will explore and learn on the banks of McCarthy Creek, the hillsides of Kennecott, and near the abandoned Bonanza Mine.